How to Build a Secure Online Pharmacy or Develop Medicine Delivery App?: 2021 Edition

 With a pharmacy mobile app, users can order prescriptions without leaving their homes and most importantly, without standing in queues at pharmacies.

-Question 4: Is online pharmacy legal or illegal in Canada?
+Question 4: Is online pharmacy legal in Canada?

 Expert 2: Technology Expert, Eliminating the Second Burden - Technology!